UGA Support for SoTL

 Step-by-step SoTL guide.
 Visit our getting started with SoTL guide to help you plan, design, analyze and publish your own SoTL study.

 Monthy SoTL newsletter.
 Join the “SoTL Interest Community” newsletter to be alerted to funding, publishing and professional learning opportunities related to SoTL at UGA and nationally.
 No more than 1 email per month.
-Search the archive of our newsletters, read the most recent newsletter, or sign up at the bottom of this page.
+Search the archive of our newsletters and sign up at the bottom of this page.

-SoTL drop-in hours.
-Held on the first Thursday of each month during the academic year, stop by to talk SoTL with the Assistant Director for the Scholarship of Teaching and Learning, Colleen Kuusinen.
+SoTL consultations.
+Make an appointment to talk SoTL with the Assistant Director for the Scholarship of Teaching and Learning, Colleen Kuusinen.
 Perhaps you want to discuss survey distribution practices, publishing SoTL work, data analysis, locating sources--or simply need someone with whom to brainstorm ideas.
 Colleen has expertise in both quantitative and qualitative research, and a vast library of resources to share with you.
-To sign up for this and other SoTL events, visit http://www.ctl.uga.edu/events/category/sotl-workshops.
+Email for a one-on-one consultation.